christiancannata/agrispesa/wp-content/plugins/woocommerce/readme.txt

 WooCommerce is developed and supported by Automattic, the creators of WordPress.com and Jetpack.
 We also have hundreds of independent contributors, and there’s always room for more.
 Head to the [WooCommerce GitHub Repository](https://github.com/woocommerce/woocommerce?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing) to find out how you can pitch in.

 WooCommerce is translated into multiple languages, including Danish, Ukrainian, and Persian.
 Help localize WooCommerce even further by adding your locale – visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/woocommerce/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing).

+= Connection to WooCommerce.com =

+You can connect your store to [WooCommerce.com](https://woocommerce.com/) to manage your subscriptions on WooCommerce Marketplace and receive product updates without leaving WordPress admin.
+Connection also enables installation of purchased products right from WooCommerce.com and streamlines access to technical support.
+If you’d like to learn about what data is gathered and how it is used, please refer to our [Privacy Policy](https://automattic.com/privacy/).

 == Frequently Asked Questions ==